 Fortunately, Code serves as a common source of truth, shared as a common language among the teams and can be used to codify infrastructure configuration, security and compliance.
 Compliance automation through the use of policies as code is vital for organizations to be successful in continuous compliance.

-A compliance -as -code approach removes manual time-consuming steps while minimizing the potential for human errors and enhances consistency, traceability, auditability and scalability.
-With this consistency and automation organizations are able to reduce variability between audits providing valuable, consistent reports and eliminates delays while maintaining consistent compliance.
+A DevOps compliance -as -code approach removes manual time-consuming steps while minimizing the potential for human errors and enhances consistency, traceability, auditability and scalability.
+With this consistency and automation organizations can reduce variability between audits providing valuable, consistent reports and eliminates delays while maintaining consistent compliance.

 With this approach rather than being perceived as slow and ineffective, InfoSec teams can instead enable high-velocity continuous compliance by making pre-approved, easy to consume automated processes for development and operations that ensure security is built into every part of the software development cycle.

-To understand how compliance as code plays an impact in DevSecOps practices and how organizations can work to maintain their infrastructure in continuous compliance, we invite you to watch the Roundtable: Compliance as Code webinar.
-Register here.
+To understand how compliance as code plays an impact in DevOps practices and how organizations can work to maintain their infrastructure in continuous compliance, we invite you to watch the Roundtable: Compliance as Code webinar.